-- Vouchers accounting for the use of Imprest Funds, along with any remaining unspent funds, are returned within the prescribed time limits 30 days for most advances, seven days for informant payments, and by the end of the current shift for large advances with an unused balance of \$1,000 or more. - The appropriate case notes and documentation on all expenditures and informant payments are complete, accurate and filed in the appropriate location within the safe room. - The returned vouchers are complete and accurate, and all signatures are legible.
+- Vouchers accounting for fund use, along with any remaining unspent funds, are returned within the prescribed time limits 30 days for most advances, seven days for informant payments, and by the end of the current shift for large advances with an unused balance of \$1,000 or more. - The appropriate case notes and documentation on all expenditures and informant payments are complete, accurate, and filed in the appropriate location within the safe room. - The returned vouchers are complete and accurate, and all signatures are legible.

 All property purchased by the Vice and Narcotics officers must be submitted to the CMPD Property Control Bureau (PCB).
 The evidence is sealed in bags and initialed by the impounding officers.
 Items too large or bulky for packaging are tagged.
-The responsibility of the PCB begins when the evidence and paperwork are presented for processing and storage at the PCB receiving counter.
+The responsibility of the PCB begins when the evidence and paperwork are presented for processing at the PCB receiving counter.
 PCB personnel ensure that the accompanying evidence information sheets are accurately completed and that the items are appropriately packaged or tagged.

-In the event that a Task Force Officer (assigned to work with a federal agency) use Imprest Fund money to purchase narcotics from individuals the property may be turned in at the federal agency or at that of another TFO's department.
+In the event that a Task Force Officer (assigned to work with a federal agency) uses Fund money to purchase narcotics from individuals, the property may be turned in at the federal agency.

 Open cash advances and informant pays are reviewed during the audits.
-As mentioned above, vouchers advancing Imprest Funds are to be returned within the prescribed time limits.
-Cash advances with a balance of \$1,000 or more remaining unused are to be returned to the vault by the end of the shift.
-The Division has notified all sergeants that the policy will be strictly followed.
-If officers are regularly late with their vouchers, they will lose the privilege of utilizing the Imprest Fund.
-The detectives assigned to the

-Special Investigations Bureau who are continually late with their vouchers are subject to disciplinary actions.
+If officers are regularly late with their vouchers, they will lose the privilege of utilizing the Fund.
+The detectives assigned to the Special Investigations Bureau who are continually late with their vouchers are subject to disciplinary actions.